Finger Foods With High Fiber For Babies and Toddlers.

 It turned out that she couldn’t digest whole milk well.
-So for some time her dairy intake had been stopped.
-Now, for every meal I made sure that whatever she ate gave her lot of fiber along with other nutrients.
+So for some time, her dairy intake had been stopped.
+Now, for every meal, I made sure that whatever she ate gave her lot of fiber along with other nutrients.

 Once she mastered her pincer grip and chewed food with her gums, then I started giving her whole raisins without cooking them.
 That was after she turned 1-year-old.
 Raisins are a good source of protein, carbohydrate, and dietary fiber.

 Similar to raisins, I used to mix those with her fruit purees.
 Now at 18 months, she gets these as a part of a yummy sweet snack.
-I cut them into her bite size pieces, similar to the size of a raisin to avoid choking.
+I cut them into her bite-size pieces, similar to the size of a raisin to avoid choking.

 Before giving it to my daughter, I wash the dates well and get rid of the pit.
 Then mash it a bit so that its flesh turns soft.
 Finally, I cut them into small pieces to make sure she doesn’t get choked on any piece.

 Dried Prunes too can be one of the choices for finger food for toddlers.
-They have a high fiber content which help relieve constipation.
+They have a high fiber content which helps relieve constipation.
 Prunes are a good source of potassium, vitamin A, and vitamin C. Since, they are treated with sulfites as well, so it’s advisable to go organic version.